NathanVoldman/Shitot/readme.md

 15. Draft a message to send with the questionnaire - Sagiv

 ## Final Experiment:
-The final graphs are presented in the Final_Presentation.pdf file

 ### Expections:
 We expected that programmers will have a better performance on understanding code blocks with detailed names, over code blocks with obscured names.